pySTEPS/pysteps/CONTRIBUTING.rst

 Here is an example of a docstring::

     def adjust_lag2_corrcoef1(gamma_1, gamma_2):
+        """
-        """A simple adjustment of lag-2 temporal autocorrelation coefficient to ensure that the resulting AR(2) process is stationary when the parameters are estimated from the Yule-Walker equations.
+        A simple adjustment of lag-2 temporal autocorrelation coefficient to ensure that the resulting AR(2) process is stationary when the parameters are estimated from the Yule-Walker equations.